Safe Zone trainings are opportunities to learn about LGBTQ+ identities, gender and sexuality, and unlearn prejudice.

-You may have seen a sticker or sign that indicate that a person is a “Safe Zone” or has been “Safe Zone Trained.”
-These signs mean a person is open to talking about and being supportive of LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning +) individuals and identities.
+You may have seen a sticker or sign that says “Safe Zone” or “Safe Zone Trained.”
+These visual indicators can mean a variety of things in different communities.
+Most often we find they indicate that the person displaying the sticker has gone through a Safe Zone training and wants to communicate to others that they are open to talking about and being supportive of LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning +) individuals and identities.

 How do I become a Safe Zone / make my organization a Safe Zone?